japa/japa.dev/content/runner/runner-config.md

 ## filters *(optional)*

-The `filters` property accepts an object of different filtering layers to cherry pick and run specific tests.
+The `filters` property accepts an object of different filtering layers to cherry-pick and run specific tests.

 ```ts
 configure({